thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

         def _set_event_loop(self):
             self._loop_fut.set_result(asyncio.get_running_loop())

-And just for fun, let's use a third to allow the main thread (or other threads) to add callbacks that run when the event loop stops:
+And just for fun, let's use a third future to allow the main thread (or other threads) to add callbacks that run when the event loop stops:

 .. code-block:: python
     :emphasize-lines: 12, 31-32, 39